 Safeguarding Our Children

-The Designated Safeguarding Lead is Rebecca Webb, Executive Headteacher.
-She is supported by a large team of Deputy Child Protection Lead Officers (CPLOs).
+The Designated Safeguarding Lead is Deborah Sanderson (Principal).
+She is supported by Lindsey Wills (Senior Learning Mentor) and a large team of Deputy Child Protection Lead Officers (CPLOs).
 These are:

 Julie Mason (Pupil Support Officer)